jisshub/Microsoft-Excel-Advanced-Formulas-And-Functions/README.md

 ![](./screenshots/trace_dependent_1.jpg)

-# Navigating Excel Workbook with Ctrl Shortcuts.
+# Navigating Excel Workbook with Ctrl Shortcuts

 **Ctrl + A** - Jumps to last cell in a data region, in the direction of arrow.